-Cal leads and unifies Pac-12 in fight for players' rights
+Cal football leads and unifies Pac-12 in fight for players' rights

 Pac-12 student-athletes make a bold statement, threatening not to participate unless the conference and the NCAA make changes to support student-athletes.

 Pac-12 Football players made a powerful statement today to fight for the rights of student-athletes.
 I strongly urge anyone who watches these student-athletes to read their full statement in The Players’ Tribune—it’s literally the least you could do for all the entertainment and pride you’ve enjoyed as a result of the hard work of student-athletes—but here are a few of the key points:

 To ensure future generations of college athletes will be treated fairly, #WeAreUnited.

 Because NCAA sports exploit college athletes physically, economically and academically, and also disproportionately harm Black college athletes, #WeAreUnited.

 Because we are being asked to play college sports in a pandemic in a system without enforced health and safety standards, and without transparency about COVID cases on our teams, the risks to ourselves, our families, and our communities, #WeAreUnited.